AdobeDocs/analytics-platform.en/help/stitching/b2b/b2b-person-to-account-stitching.md

 +++ Details

-The person to account dataset is once more used to elevate the account IDs in the experience event dataset.
+The person to account dataset is used to elevate the account IDs in the experience event dataset.
 For example, see the added value **Adobe** for carmen@adobe.com and emily@adobe.com.
 And the updated value **Sky** (from Ubiquity) for cory@sky.com.

 | Timestamp | Persistent ID | Original Account ID |  Original Person ID | Elevated Account ID | Elevated Person ID |
 |---|---|---|---|---|---|